 We crossed the California border about halfway through our second day and camped among the majestic redwoods.
 The whole drive was nothing but redwoods, spectacular ocean views, and your odd seaside community.
 By odd seaside community, I mean both picturesque little towns that pass so quickly you can't get a good picture of them and monotonous little "developed communities" for people who want oceanside property and don't care whether it's pretty or not.
 We stopped at the Chandelier drive through tree (below) and just barely made it through.
 I think cars have gotten bigger since they cut that whole in the tree.
 But the tree itself is awesomely huge.
 If you look very closely at the picture, you can see the person in the white sweatshirt at the bottom of it.
 That's how big it is.

-When we got to Carol and Alan's ( I didn't think to take pictures of their house), we took a much needed break for an afternoon.
+needed break for an afternoon.
 Then we decided to take in Southern California.
 Now, note to would-be tourists.
 Everything in Pasadena is closed on Tuesday: the museums, the special events, everything.
 Most of their tourist attractions open on Wednesday.
 We still had an enjoyable time wandering around and taking pictures of the picturesque old buildings.

 There are a lot of churches in Pasadena.